 26 years ago, Del Hendrixson made a mistake that cost her a year and changed her life forever.
 She made the mistake of helping people the wrong way.
 She forged documents to give illegal immigrants in the United States access to basic social services.

-A year in prison does things to people.
-A working graphic designer before, she lost it all when she went to prison.
-Then she lost her way.
-As she tells it, “prison is a very traumatic experience.
-You have no choice but to become a survivalist.
-When you come back to society, you come back a Rambo.
+Before prison, Hendrixson was working as a graphic designer.
+She lost her career when she went to prison, and then she lost her way.
+“Prison is a very traumatic experience.
+You have no choice but to become a survivalist,” she says.
+“When you come back to society, you come back a Rambo.
 People who have never been through it don’t realize it, and so they don’t comprehend what they are messing with.”

-After Del paid her dues back to society, she faced the same fate as every other ex-convict.
+After Hendrixson served her time, she faced the same fate as many other former convicts.
 She couldn’t find work.
-“I kept applying for jobs after I got out, but they asked me if I was incarcerated and I had to say yes.”
-Finally, one day a sympathetic soul reached out his hand to help, an event that changed her whole life.
-“If I could design the logos and sell the jobs, he would teach me how to screenprint.
-He said he had done things in life he regretted so he promised to help me.
+“I kept applying for jobs after I got out, but they asked me if I was incarcerated and I had to say yes,” she says.
+Finally, a sympathetic soul reached out to help – a moment that changed her life.
+“If I could design the logos and sell the jobs, he would teach me how to screen print,” she says.
+“He said he had done things in life he regretted so he promised to help me.
 I promised to give back to others if he helped me.”

-Our reason for being is educational, cultural, empowerment and equality.
-It’s the reputation of Bajito Onda that represent the people who don’t have a face or voice in society.
+“Our reason for being is educational, cultural, empowerment and equality.
+It’s the reputation of Bajito Onda that represents the people who don’t have a face or voice in society,” Hendrixson says.

-“I hated to sell the originals because once the original was gone, we couldn’t do anything else with it.
+“I hated to sell the originals because once the original was gone we couldn’t do anything else with it.
 I started scanning their art and printing it on t-shirts in my shop,” she explains.
 And of course, because it represented Bajito Onda, “when they got out of prison, I helped them get a job as artists or to become their own printers.”

 Bajito Onda uses FreshBooks to manage invoicing for shipments.
-I’ll let Del explain it in her own words.

-A few years ago, I was going crazy trying to figure out a way to invoice people.
+“A few years ago, I was going crazy trying to figure out a way to invoice people.
 We were still doing it the old fashioned way: with paper.
 A lot of things happen when you’re sitting alone in the warehouse at night.
 I wondered if there was some sort of ‘online invoicing’ tool, so I searched for it.
 And boom!
-There it was.
+There it was,” Hendrixson says.

-My clients accepted it.
+“My clients accepted it.
 It wasn’t handwritten.
 It looked professional.
 Trackable.
 Downloadable.
 Really efficient.
-I contacted FreshBooks and they agreed to donate the service to our foundation.
+I contacted FreshBooks and they agreed to donate the service to our foundation.”

-Del, we’re happy to help out such an inspiring organization!
+We’re happy to help out such an inspiring organization!
 Congratulations on the new online clothing store!